 - 2. Postings should be no larger than 11" x 17". - 3.
 All information on postings must conform with College Policies and be consistent with the programmatic objectives of Residence Life and Housing. - 4.
-Posting will be done by building staff assigned that responsibility, not representative and label - 5.
-Postings will be displayed as soon as reasonable, but no later than 24 hours after socily fyers per aterial and removed and destroyed after the date of the event. hall name.
+Posting will be done by building staff assigned that responsibility, not representatives of the posting organization.

+Postings will be displayed as soon as reasonable, but no later than 24 hours after receipt of the material and removed and destroyed after the date of the event.